nettleweb/nettleweb/README.md

 Data URLs work in the same way as HTTP(S) or file URLs, they can be opened directly in a new tab.
 (Just copy and paste the code above into a new tab's address bar and press enter)

 ## FAQ
+This section has been moved to the FAQ page on the <a href="https://whitespider.dev/" target="_blank" rel="noopener">website</a>.

 ## License
+See `LICENSE.md` for more information.

 ## Credits
 - <a href="https://github.com/ruffle-rs/ruffle/" target="_blank" rel="noopener">Ruffle</a> - Flash emulator that runs in browsers.